COMSOC-Community/comsoc-website/README.md

 The `documentation-url` attribute points to the documentation of the tool.
 This is mostly relevant for code libraries.

+If you want the `description` to be more fancy, by including a link for instance, you can include HTML tags in it (not markdown).

 ### Modify/Add a Journal Special Issue

 Journal special issues are described in the file `docs/_data/specialissues.yml`